VJ-144/Ising-Model/README.txt

         The file naming format is '{int}N_Temp{float}_{ModelName}Model.dat'

-----    The total quantative points for the plotted graphs magnetism, specific heat, energy and susceptability against kT
+----    The total quantative data points for the plotted graphs magnetism, specific heat, energy and susceptability against kT
         can be located in files KawasakiProcessed_DataPoints.csv and GlauberProcessed_DataPoints.csv

 ----    The Raw_Submission_Results directory contain previously sampled energy and magnetism for a batch simulation at 50x50N
         matrix size and temperature ranging from 1.0->3.0K in increments of 0.1K.
-Plots are run from this simulated data.
+Plots are made from this simulated data.

         The file naming format is '{int}N_Temp{value}_{ModelName}Model.dat'